ajt025/FBU-Flixster/README.md

 Describe any challenges encountered while building the app.

-* Currently, movies with long titles bleed into the description text.
 * If using Glide v4, must use the .apply function with the .placeholder function within Glide to implement a placeholder.
 * If using Glide v4, must use the .apply function with .transform(new RoundedCorners(radius)) to get rounded corners on posters.